-The resources from which the program will be constructed will include interviews, narration, location footage, images of Maya vases and other artwork, re-enactments, animated sequences and acquired images.
-About 90% pf these materials will be newly created, while about 10% are already available through the existing resources of Night Fire Films, as indicated below.
+The resources from which the film will be constructed will include interviews, location footage, images of Maya vases and other artwork, re-enactments, animated sequences and acquired images.
+Most of this material will be newly created; some will be drawn from the existing resources of Night Fire Films, including material filmed on our 2010 NEH Development Grant for The Royal Cup and material created for (but not used in) our 2008 film Breaking the Maya Code, also funded by the NEH.